ivklim-ton-play/ton-semi-fungible-tokens/SFT Standart.md

 `query_id` - arbitrary request number.

-`amount` - amount of transferred SFTs in elementary units.
+`sft_amount` - amount of transferred SFTs in elementary units.

 `destination` - address of the new owner of the SFTs.